 1 Overall description

 In response to the new operational scenario introduced and endorsed through CR R4-2405066 (to be replaced with latest number), RAN4 has defined an Asymmetric Bandwidth Combination Set for NR band n28 featuring a 3 MHz uplink and a 5 MHz downlink.
-Currently, UE capability in TS 38.306 for 3 MHz do not distinguish between uplink and downlink bandwidths, which leads to potential issues in scenarios where UEs support asymmetric bandwidth combination set including 3 MHz channel bandwidth in uplink but not in downlink.
+Currently, UE capability in TS 38.306 for 3 MHz do not distinguish between uplink and downlink bandwidths, which leads to potential issues in scenarios where UEs support asymmetric bandwidth combination sets including 3 MHz channel bandwidth either in uplink or potentially in future also downlink.
+Currently, there is no request and therefore no urgent need in RAN4 for asymmetric bandwidth combination set including 3 MHz in the downlink.

 Figure 1 – TS 38.306 Support of 3 MHz Capability